 Other key issues mentioned in relation to people’s vision for the area were infrastructure related, including better footpaths (maintenance and development) and provision of public toilets and playgrounds.
 Improving footpaths was an issue of particular note raised at the workshop.

 Further details can be found in the report below:

-We have now collated all the feedback received and are now considering this information and preparing options that detail how we could invest in the township in the future.
-We anticipate that these draft options will be completed by June or July 2012 when we will again seek feedback from the community and other stakeholders before preparing a final plan for the township.
+We collated all the feedback received and used it to inform the preparation of options detailing how we could invest in the township in the future.
+Stage 2 community engagement was undertaken from July to August 2012 where we sought feedback from the community and other stakeholders to confirm direction and priorities before preparing the final plan for the township.

 Please contact us on 8397 7444 or via email.